1) Economic Sustainability

 c) Identify, evaluate and calculate the cost-effectiveness of alternative / by-product energy feeds, considering impacts on animal performance, health, product quality, and nutrient management

-e) Develop cost-effective mitigation strategies for ergot and mycotoxins in pellets, hay, and grain for cow-calf and feedlot cattle.
+d) Develop cost-effective mitigation and neutralization strategies for ergot and mycotoxins in pellets, hay, and grain for cow-calf and feedlot cattle.

 5) Environmental Stewardship